 After a day of intense brainwork, the whiteboard was filled up, and we realized that there are, indeed, five distinct benefits that accrue from liberally sprinkling writing with dense, multi-syllabic, and arcane words, phrases, and acronyms.
 In ascending order of importance they are:

 5. It shows you’re in the club!
 Anyone can understand what it means to improve communications.
-But only one of the cognoscenti can refer to the ordinary activity of exchanging ideas as seamlessly streamlining cross-unit communities.
-If you can do that with the English language, you can exclude the great unwashed from the conversation and polish your membership credentials at the same time.
+But only the cognoscenti can refer to the ordinary activity of exchanging ideas as seamlessly streamlining cross-unit communities.
+If you can do that with the English language, you can exclude the great unwashed from the conversation while polishing your membership credentials.

 4. It pads out the page!
 Why say in five words what you can say in 35?
 Short articles are not impressive; long articles – even if they’re not read; especially if they’re not read – convey an impression of exhaustive work.
 Mark Twain once famously apologized for writing a long letter because he didn’t have time to write a short one.
 Precisely, Mark!
-Be longwinded (i.e., create a robust and multi-faceted learning experience) and save time.
+Be longwinded, that is, create a robust and multi-faceted learning experience.
+And save time.
 A win-win!

 1. It obscures the fact that you don’t have an original thought!
 Einstein once said, “If you can’t explain it simply, you don’t understand it well enough.”
 Exactly, Albert.
 There is no better way to disguise your lack of comprehension than with long, Latinate words, and jargon-loaded phrases.